sami-haq99/bashthebuilder.github.io/_pages/group.md

 4. **Hamad A Zogan**: [Hamad](https://sites.google.com/view/guandong-xu/stdeunts?authuser=0) is currently a PhD student at [University of Technology Sydney](https://www.uts.edu.au/).
 Hamad is exploring novel methods in machine learning to discover depression on social media.
 [Prof. Guandong Xu](https://sites.google.com/view/guandong-xu/home?authuser=0) is the main supervisor with whom I am collaborating on various topics.

-5. **Ebe Etiobhio**: Ebe is an intern who is working with me in developing a search system for Fintex Ltd., a company with whom I am collaborating with developing their state-of-the-art "artificially intelligent" job search module.
+5. **Ebe Etiobhio**: Ebe is an undergraudate intern who is working with me in developing a search system for Fintex Ltd., the company with whom I am collaborating with developing their state-of-the-art "artificially intelligent" job search module.

-6. **Yogesh Kumar Meena**: (starting February 2021).
+6. **Yogesh Kumar Meena**: (starting February 2021 as a post-doctoral research associate).
 [Yogesh](https://scholar.google.co.uk/citations?user=5xxepFkAAAAJ&hl=en) will work on an Innovate UK sponsored project with [Mersea Homes](https://www.merseahomes.co.uk/), co-supervised by [Haider](http://sagihaider.com/) and me.

+7. **Raj Hazarika**, **Rogin Robert**, **Nikita Dodenko**: They will start (in 2021) working on an MSc project in collaboration with BT where the goal is to develop a novel recommender system for live shows.

+8. **Yuxi Zhou**: Yuxi is an MSc student who will work on computational methods to solve mathematicall problems using deep learning.

+9. **Mano Vishwanathan**: Mano will start working on an MSc project where the goal is to conduct human-like reasoning with images.

 I also actively collaborate with the leading people in the academia and industries, for example:
 1. **Professor Steven Schockaert**: [He](https://www.cardiff.ac.uk/people/view/133772-schockaert-steven) is the main reason why I am in the United Kingdom.
 I got an opportunity to be a part of his Euro 1.5 million ERC Starting grant.
 Together we proposed several novel models to generate new vector spaces or word embeddings which we published in several prestigious venues.